Updated: 12.10.25

 PROJECT STATUS

 The initial site analysis and conceptual design of the Leucadia At-Grade Rail Crossings project was funded in FY 21/22.
 An engineering contract was awarded for preliminary design and on June 29, 2023, the city hosted a site visit and diagnostic meeting with NCTD, and the CPUC to evaluate the concept plans and viability of the CPUC application.
-The CPUC recommended a grade separation feasibility study be completed prior to submitting the formal application.
-That study is in progress and the preliminary engineering design, and formal application are anticipated to be completed in late fall/winter 2024.
+The CPUC recommended a grade separation feasibility study and a grade crossing safety memo be completed prior to submitting the formal application.

-The crossing locations at Grandview/Hillcrest and Glaucus were selected based on community input gathered through the City’s Cross Connect study.
+The crossing locations at Grandview St. and Phoebe St. were selected based on community input gathered through the City’s Cross Connect study.
 The locations will also tie in with the pathways and pedestrian crossings along the Leucadia Streetscape N. Coast Highway 101 improvements.
 This project will require coordination with North County Transit District (NCTD) and BNSF Railway; and requires approval from the California Public Utilities Commission (CPUC).

 The City has completed the initial studies and conceptual designs for the 2 at grade crossings.
 Click here to view the North Leucadia Pedestrian & Bicycle At-Grade Crossings Study.